Dom-TC/ledger-bot/spec.md

 ## TODO

-2. Create storage classes
+1. Create storage classes
-3. Update models
+2. Update models
-4. Move `process_transaction/send_message.py` to client
+3. Move `process_transaction/send_message.py` to client
-5. Remove other `process_transaction` functions (all should be in service)
+4. Remove other `process_transaction` functions (all should be in service)
+5. Update all instances to use new client/service/storage classes.
 6. Migrate ReactionRoles